aaedmusa/Capstan-Drive/README.md

 # Capstan-Drive
-A capstan drive is a rope-driven speed reducer that is cheap, has low backlash, low inertia, low noise, and high torque transparency.
+A capstan drive is a cheap rope-driven speed reducer that has low backlash, low inertia, low noise, and high torque transparency.
-When it comes to building robots these benefits are quite important.
+When it comes to building robots a capstan drive can be quite beneficial.
 This test stand has the following features:

--Fully 3D printed
+-Fully 3D printed in PLA

 -Weighs 852g